hyejuryu/bci-eeg-robot-control/docs/setup/openbci-gui-install-and-connection-log-v0.1.md

 ## 1. Purpose

-This document records the OpenBCI GUI installation and Cyton connection setup used in Session 10.
+This document records the OpenBCI GUI installation, Cyton connection setup, and connection-level outcomes for Session 10.

-The purpose is to document the software/hardware connection environment before further EEG acquisition troubleshooting.
+The purpose is to document the software/hardware connection environment used for the initial OpenBCI acquisition sanity check.

+Detailed signal-level and scalp-contact troubleshooting is documented separately in `docs/setup/openbci-cyton-initial-signal-troubleshooting-log-v0.1.md`.

 ## 2. System environment